-Both shoes feature a full-length Zoom Air cushioning unit, Nike’s low-profile air cushioning that has a distinct responsive feeling.
+The Vomero 14 features a full-length Zoom Air cushioning unit, Nike’s low-profile air cushioning that has a distinct responsive feeling.
+The Pegasus 37 features a forefoot only Zoom Air unit which is thicker than the full-length unit of the Vomero 14.

-The main difference is in the main material used for the midsole.
-Vomero 14 uses the latest React foam, which all our testing team enjoyed – be it in racing, cushioning or trail running shoes.
+Both the Vomero 14 and the Pegasus 37 use React foam, which all our testing team enjoyed – be it in racing, cushioning or trail running shoes.
 React is an extremely soft material that is lightweight and is both very soft and responsive.
 It is Nike’s answer to things like adidas’ Boost and Saucony EVERun compounds.

 Vomero is a premium shoe and it is therefore its upper is expected to be more comfortable.
 In this case this is particularly true because the Vomero underwent a complete redesign in 2019.
 Its new engineered mesh wraps the foot comfortably and it is integrated with Nike Flywire lacing system.
-The Pegasus has a similar fit and feel, but the engineered mesh used is not on the same level in terms of execution.
+The Pegasus has a lighter, more breathable mesh and has straps instead of Flywire to hold the midfoot down well.

 Both shoes have cushioned poaches around the ankle collar for enhanced comfort.